Tewksbury, Massachusetts: Government

 Tewksbury, like most towns in Massachusetts, operates under a New England town form of government.
 Day-to-day management is led by a town manager, who reports to the town's five member board of selectmen.
 Every spring the town holds an open town meeting where the budget is submitted for approval by the town's citizens.

 Tewksbury is located in the 6th Congressional District and thus represented in the House of Representatives by Seth Moulton of Salem.
 The town is represented in the Senate by Senators Ed Markey of Malden and Elizabeth Warren of Cambridge.

-Tewksbury is one of the more Republican-leaning towns in the Commonwealth.
+Tewksbury is one of the more Republican-leaning towns in Massachusetts.
 With the exception of 2020, Tewksbury has supported the Republican candidate for president in every election since 2008.
 In the 2010 special election to replace the late Ted Kennedy in the Senate, Tewksbury supported Scott Brown over Martha Coakley by a two-to-one margin.